Contact a lawyer now

 Child-Visitation-Rights-for-Father

 Divorce is undoubtedly a stressful stage for a couple and their child as well.
 A lot of things become uncertain about the child’s life.
-During this process, the primary concern of parents is to ensure the proper care and support of their children.
+During this process, parents’ primary concern is to ensure their children’s proper care and support.

-In fact, the custody arrangement is a part of the divorce settlement.
+The custody arrangement is part of the divorce settlement.
 The court decides in the child’s best interest.
-Mostly the mother gets the sole physical custody of the child.
+Mostly, the mother gets the sole physical custody of the child.
 Instead, the father gets visitation rights as a non-custodial parent.

 The court gives it as a privilege to the father rather than automatically granted rights.
-Here in this article, we’ll talk about child visitation rights for fathers and relevant topics.
+In this article, we’ll talk about child visitation rights for fathers and relevant topics.

 Custodial vs Non-Custodial Parents

-The custodial parent is the primary caregiver of the child who got sole physical custody.
-The child stays with the custodial parent, and he/she take the decisions for the child’s betterment.
+The custodial parent is the primary caregiver of the child who has sole physical custody.
+The child stays with the custodial parent, and he or she makes the decisions for the child’s betterment.

 On the other hand, the non-custodial parent is someone with whom the child does not reside.
-He/she got the visitation right ordered by the court.
+He or she got the visitation rights ordered by the court.
 The court wants the child to spend time with the non-custodial parent.

 What Is Child Visitation Right?